-Currently, only national authorities can investigate and prosecute fraud against the EU budget.
+Before, only national authorities could investigate and prosecute fraud against the EU budget.
 But their powers stop at national borders and their tools to fight large-scale financial fraud in more than one country are limited.
-The EPPO will be able to act quickly across borders without the need for lengthy judicial cooperation proceedings.
+The EPPO is able to act quickly across borders without the need for lengthy judicial cooperation proceedings.
 This should lead to more successful prosecutions and help to recover defrauded money more efficiently.

 Such intervention is needed to tackle the billions that organised criminal gangs make every year by circumventing national and European rules.
 In 2018, for example — in addition to VAT fraud — national authorities reported fraud against the EU budget worth some €1197 million.

-The EPPO will operate as a single office across all participating EU countries.
-It will not be part of the existing EU institutions and will combine European and national law-enforcement efforts in a unified, seamless and efficient approach.
+The EPPO operates as a single office across all participating EU countries.
+It is not part of the existing EU institutions and it combines European and national law-enforcement efforts in a unified, seamless and efficient approach.

-It will be fully independent, acting in the interests of the EU — and will neither seek nor take instructions from either EU or national authorities.
+It is fully independent, acting in the interests of the EU — and it neither seeks nor takes instructions from either EU or national authorities.